Computed Tomography Abdomen/Pelvis

 HOW DO I PREPARE FOR MY EXAM?

-- Don’t eat or drink for four hours prior to your exam.
+- Don’t eat or drink for two hours prior to your exam.

 - Please arrive one-and-a-half hours prior to your appointment.